 It’s been a matter of debate as to whether or not people can snore and dream at the same time.
 If you were to search on the internet, you would find that the whole scientific community is very much divided on this subject.

-However, while there are no clear cut and indisputable scientific studies that can fully back either theory, it seems as though the answer to this question is – possibly.
+While there are no clear cut and indisputable scientific studies that can fully back either theory, it seems as though the answer to this question is – possibly.
 Let us see why.

 Does snoring prevent dreaming?